French Record Pollack at -7°C

 At five in the morning, the dashboard displays -7°C!
 I arrive at the port des Minimes at 7 am.
 I approach the pontoons to confirm what I thought I saw from a distance.
 Between the pontoons and the rocks, a layer of ice has formed on the surface due to moisture.
 This layer is relatively thick for saltwater.
 We leave the port with my friend Yannick’s boat; it’s the start of a long navigation.
 The sun rises under a clear sky.
 With the large windshield, we can chat throughout the journey without being bothered by the cold.
 The first wreck shows a good detection of fish.
 Unfortunately, the wind against the current is never good.
 This is confirmed once again as we register no bites.

 We push even further offshore to another wreck; this time, the current drops, and the bites soon start.
 I set up a “chartreuse” coloured lure with glitter and register a tap, then a second one that I hook.
 This fish is heavy and soon starts to get agitated, stripping off about ten meters of braid.
 I tighten the drag to control the sudden run.
-Gradually I retrieve line, but the fish doesn’t give up and makes powerful runs that almost make me doubt it’s a pollock.
+Gradually I retrieve line, but the fish doesn’t give up and makes powerful runs that almost make me doubt it’s a pollack.
 Meanwhile, Anthony, who is with us, also hooks a fish.
 I slowly reel in mine, which keeps down to the last meter under the boat.
 The distinct mark surfaces; it’s a superb fish.

 Weighing in the swell indicates 9 kg